 AppImageHub.com/NX Software Center

 The first source is AppImageHub.com, which offers games (among other applications) packaged as AppImage.
-Users can download content from AppImageHub.com using Nitrux already via appimage-cli-tool.
+Users can download content from AppImageHub.com using the NX Software Center.

-To explore the games listed at AppImageHub.com, you can use the NX Software Center or the terminal (Station).
+To explore the games listed at AppImageHub.com, you can use the NX Software Center or the Station.

 PortableLinuxGames

-- We recommend downloading the files from PortableLinuxGames to ~/Applications for more effortless organization.
+- 🔰 Information: We recommend downloading the files from PortableLinuxGames to ~/Applications for more effortless organization.

 Native and Non-Native

-Non-native games don’t specifically target Linux, and these games do require a form of emulation or middleware to run.
+Non-native games don’t specifically target Linux, but they do require a form of emulation or “Middleware” to run.

 Steam

-The most popular source for non-native games on Linux currently is Steam.
+Steam is the most popular source for non-native games on Linux.
 Steam is a top-rated digital game store that offers Linux games (including free-of-cost games).
-Steam has both ported and native Linux games and offers Steam Play for selected Windows games to be playable in Linux.
+Steam has both ported and native Linux games and offers Steam Play for selected Windows games to be playable in Linux; see Middleware used to run non-native games on Linux.

-- The Steam client doesn’t use the AppImage format; Steam stores the game in the user’s home folder instead of the root directory, like a Debian package.
+- The Steam client doesn’t use the AppImage format; Steam stores the game in the user’s home folder instead of the root directory.

-- 🔰 Information: We include a shortcut to install the Steam client for Linux in the application menu; we do not include it by default.
+- 🔰 Information: We include a shortcut to install the Steam client for Linux in the application menu, but it is not included by default.

 Heroic Games Launcher

-Heroic Games Launcher is a popular option to run games purchased through other stores, such as Epic Store or GOG.
+Heroic Games Launcher is a popular option for accessing other stores, such as Epic Store, GOG, and Amazon.
 Heroic (for short) describes itself as “an Open Source Game Launcher for Linux, Windows and macOS.”

 - Heroic doesn’t use the AppImage format; Heroic stores the game in the user’s home folder instead of the root directory, like a Debian package.